 Residence Relocation: Required reassignment to another residence area.

-Deferred Loss of Housing: Warning that if the student is found responsible for violating the University’s Policy on Sexual Misconduct, the student may be immediately removed from the residence halls for a specific period of time, after which the student may reapply for housing.
+Deferred Loss of Housing: Warning that if the student is found responsible for violating the University’s Policy Regarding Sexual Misconduct, Relationship Violence and Stalking, the student may be immediately removed from the residence halls for a specific period of time, after which the student may reapply for housing.